1573-1936; bulk: 1573-1830

-Francis Russell Hart (Jan.
-16, 1868 - Jan.
-18, 1938) was born in New Bedford, Mass., the son of Thomas Mandell Hart and Sarah Davis (Watson) Hart.
-He was educated at the Friends' Academy there and later studied electrical engineering at Massachusetts Institute of Technology (MIT) (1885-1889), leaving in January of his senior year.
-He received an honorary MA from Tufts College in 1935.
+Francis Russell Hart (16 Jan.
+1868 - 18 Jan.
+1938) was born in New Bedford, Mass., the son of Thomas Mandell Hart and Sarah Davis (Watson) Hart.
+He was educated at the Friends Academy there and later studied electrical engineering at the Massachusetts Institute of Technology (MIT) (1885-1889), leaving in January of his senior year.
+He received an honorary M.A. from Tufts College in 1935.
 Though trained as an engineer, Hart was a banker in later life.

-Hart did engineering work of various kinds in the West Indies and South America from 1889-95.
-In 1893 he was made general manager of the Cartagena Terminal and Improvement Company, Ltd. and of the Cartagena-Magdalena Railway Company in Colombia.
-In 1894 he became the vice-president of the firms and in 1895 he was made president, with headquarters in Boston.
-In 1896 he became vice-president of the Old Colony Trust Company and in 1901 became a member of the Board of Directors and Executive Committee of the United Fruit Company.
-From 1908 to 1934 he was vice-chairman of the Board at Old Colony Trust.
-In 1933 he was elected president of the United Fruit Company, a post he held until his death.
-He was also on the Board of Directors of a number of other firms and served as vice-consul and later consul of Colombia in Boston from 1908-19.
+Hart did engineering work of various kinds in the West Indies and South America from 1889-1895.
+In 1893, he was made general manager of the Cartagena Terminal and Improvement Company, Ltd. and of the Cartagena-Magdalena Railway Company in Colombia.
+In 1894, he became vice-president of the firms, and in 1895, he was made president, with headquarters in Boston.
+In 1896, he became vice-president of the Old Colony Trust Company and, in 1901, a member of the Board of Directors and Executive Committee of the United Fruit Company.
+From 1908 to 1934, he was vice-chairman of the board at Old Colony Trust.
+In 1933, he was elected president of the United Fruit Company, a post he held until his death.
+He was also on the boards of directors of a number of other firms and served as vice-consul and later consul of Colombia in Boston from 1908-1919.

 Hart's writings began with an article about the railway on which he worked in Colombia (Technology Quarterly, 1899).
-A series of articles on important maritime figures in the Caribbean, published in the Journal of American History in 1907-08, are evidence of the scholarly passion for the history of the Caribbean which Hart was developing and which led to the collection of books, maps, and documents on the subject.
-His major contact for purchases was apparently Maggs Brothers of London and he employed researchers to make copies of documents which interested him in the General Archive of the Indies (Seville) and the Admiralty and the Colonial Office in London.
-Hart eventually published three volumes: Admirals of the Caribbean (Boston, Houghton Mifflin, 1922); The Disaster of Darien; the Story of the Scots' Settlement and the Causes of Its Failure, 1699-1701 (Boston, Houghton Mifflin, 1929); and The Siege of Havana, 1762 (Boston, Houghton Mifflin, 1931), all of which focused on British activities in the Caribbean.
+A series of articles on important maritime figures in the Caribbean, published in the Journal of American History in 1907-1908, is evidence of the scholarly passion for the history of the Caribbean which Hart was developing and which led to his collection of books, maps, and documents on the subject.
+His major contact for purchases was apparently Maggs Brothers of London, and he employed researchers to make copies of documents which interested him in the General Archive of the Indies (Seville) and the Admiralty and the Colonial Office in London.
+Hart eventually published three volumes: Admirals of the Caribbean (Boston: Houghton Mifflin, 1922); The Disaster of Darien: The Story of the Scots Settlement and the Causes of Its Failure, 1699-1701 (Boston: Houghton Mifflin, 1929); and The Siege of Havana, 1762 (Boston: Houghton Mifflin, 1931), all of which focused on British activities in the Caribbean.
 He also wrote a semi-autobiographical volume, Personal Reminiscences of the Caribbean Sea and the Spanish Main, published in 1914.

-Hart was a member of a number of societies, including the American Academy of the Arts and Sciences, the Council of Foreign Relations, the English-Speaking Union, the American Geographical Society, the Imperial Institute, the Royal Geographical Society, the Academia Nacional de Historia (Colombia), the Club of Odd Volumes (Boston), the Colonial Society of Massachusetts, the New England Historic Genealogical Society, and the Massachusetts Historical Society (MHS).
+Hart was a member of a number of societies, including the American Academy of Arts and Sciences, Council on Foreign Relations, English-Speaking Union, American Geographical Society, Imperial Institute, Royal Geographical Society, Academia Nacional de Historia (Colombia), Club of Odd Volumes (Boston), Colonial Society of Massachusetts, New England Historic Genealogical Society, and Massachusetts Historical Society (MHS).

-He was elected a resident member of the MHS in 1920, served three terms as a member at large of the Council, was elected recording secretary in 1930, corresponding secretary in 1932, and president in 1937.
+He was elected a resident member of the MHS in 1920, served three terms as a member-at-large of the Council, and was elected recording secretary in 1930, corresponding secretary in 1932, and president in 1937.

 Who Was Who in America (Chicago, Marquis, 1943), v.
 1, p.
 523.